-Coronavirus Has 'Pandemic Potential' But Isn't There Yet, WHO Says
+Coronavirus Spikes In Italy, With 229 Confirmed Cases And 6 Deaths

-The head of the World Health Organization announced that COVID-19 could become a pandemic but that it has not reached that stage.
+The head of the World Health Organization announced that COVID-19 could become a pandemic — but he says it hasn't reached that stage.
 Still, Dr. Tedros Adhanom Ghebreyesus warned that people must be vigilant to contain a respiratory virus now confirmed in 32 countries.

 "Does this virus have pandemic potential?"
 Tedros asked at a WHO Geneva briefing Monday.
 "Absolutely, it has.
 Are we there yet?
 From our assessment, not yet."